The Power of PR Storytelling

 Apple

 The campaign stands out for two reasons: the heart-warming story is beautifully crafted and engaging to watch.
-It also perfectly demonstrates the many features of the iPhone, such as underwater filming, time-lapse and slow motion, as it was shot entirely on the iPhone 7 Plus.
+It also perfectly demonstrates the many features of the iPhone, such as underwater filming, time-lapse and slow motion.

 If you can tell a brilliant story while showing off the unique benefits of your product or service, you’re on to a winner.

 Everyone loves a good story, because our brains are programmed to.
 If you tell yours effectively, it’ll pay dividends.
-So, it’s time to put pen to paper.
 Great PR storytelling can create brand fans, generate media coverage and ultimately, improve your bottom line.